 4. Natural User Interface – NUI (Present and Beyond)

-Natural user interface - NUI, is an innovation that became popular in the early years of the 21st century.
-NUI is the type of interface where the user interacts directly with the computer through natural means.
+The NUI is a type of user interface that became popular in the early years of the 21st century.
+The user interacts directly with the computer through natural means.
 The use of fingers, in particular, has eclipsed the rest, but closely followed by use of gestures and voice.
 Unlike command line and graphical user interfaces which depend on artificial control devices like the mouse and keyboard, NUI allows for natural, almost totally independent of artificial interaction.